radyatamaa/live-chat-vouch/README.md

     - Backend: [http://localhost:5000](http://localhost:5000)

 ### Note
-Ensure that ports 80 and 3000 are free on your machine.
+Ensure that ports 3000 and 5000 are free on your machine.

 ## Time Spent
-I spent approximately 28 hours on the assignment.
+I spent approximately 48 hours on the assignment.

 ## Assumptions Made
-- The application will be run using Docker and Docker Compose.
+- The application will be run using Docker and Docker Compose or run as locally.
-- The backend API runs on port 3000, and the frontend application is served on port 80.
+- The backend API runs on port 5000, and the frontend application is served on port 3000.
 - Basic environment setup for development is sufficient (NODE_ENV=development).

 ## Shortcuts/Compromises Made